Navigating Hidden Issues in Home Renovations

 Provide a revised quote or variation notice

-Agree any extra costs & time before continuing
+Agree on any extra costs & time before continuing

 In most cases — yes, because it's additional work that wasn’t visible or included in the original quote.